 The 2016 presidential campaign was one of the most divisive in U.S. history.
 As a candidate, Ohio Gov. John Kasich presented his concerns for the country’s future and carried a political message based on reason, purpose and dignity.

-At this Director’s Lecture Series event, Kasich will participate in a moderated discussion with Baker Institute director Edward P. Djerejian.
-Following the conversation, he will answer written questions from the audience.
+At this Director’s Lecture Series event, Kasich participated in a moderated discussion with Baker Institute director Edward P. Djerejian.
+Following the conversation, he answered written questions from the audience.

 Follow @BakerInstitute on Twitter and join the conversation online with #BakerDLS.

 This event is part of the 25th anniversary commemorative programs featuring the centers and research of Rice University’s Baker Institute.

 The Director’s Lecture Series was created and endowed by Ambassador Edward P. Djerejian and Mrs. Françoise Djerejian to provide a specific forum for Baker Institute Roundtable members, faculty and students to engage in the most relevant and pressing issues we face today.

 6:30 pm — Presentation

 The cost of attendance is $15.
 Members of the Baker Institute Roundtable and Roundtable Emerging Leaders receive complimentary admission with the promotional code included in their email invitation.